Karl Dönitz: Commander-in-chief and Grand Admiral

-For the month of April Allied losses fell to 56 ships of 327,943 tons.
-In May 1943 the battle reached a climax with the battles of Convoy ONS 5, Convoy SC 129, Convoy SC 130.
-Throughout the battles only two ships were sunk in convoy in the Atlantic while an air anti-submarine escort was present.
+For the month of April, Allied losses fell to 56 ships of 327,943 tons.
+In May 1943, the battle reached a climax with the battles of Convoy ONS 5, Convoy SC 129, Convoy SC 130.
+Throughout the battles, only two ships were sunk in convoy in the Atlantic while an air anti-submarine escort was present.
 Dönitz depended on the surface manoeuvrability of his U-boats to locate targets, assemble wolfpacks and the complicated business of positioning his forces ahead of a convoy for an attack.
 Allied air power determined where and when U-boats could move freely on the surface.
 It was the combination of convoy escorts and air power that made the Atlantic unsuitable for pack operations.
 The US Navy introduced the K-class blimp.
-They forced a commander to dive to prevent the aircraft marking his position or attacking.
+They forced a commander to dive to prevent the aircraft from marking his position or attacking.
 From 10 to 24 May 1943, ten convoys passed through the mid-Atlantic.
 Six of the 370 ships were sunk; three were stragglers.
 Thirteen U-boats were sunk; four by warships, seven by aircraft, and two shared.

 By 24 May, when Dönitz conceded defeat and withdrew the surviving crews from the field of battle, they had already lost 33 U-boats.
-At the end of May it had risen to 41.
-Dönitz tried to limit the damage to morale by declaring that the withdrawal was only temporary "to avoid unnecessary losses in a period when our weapons are shown to be at a disadvantage" and that "the battle in the north Atlantic—the decisive area—will be resumed".
-Dönitz did make a further attempt to regain the initiative, but the battle never reached the same pitch of intensity or hung in the balance, as during the spring of 1943.
+At the end of May, it had risen to 41.
+Dönitz tried to limit the damage to morale by declaring that the withdrawal was only temporary "to avoid unnecessary losses in a period when our weapons are shown to be at a disadvantage" and that "the battle in the north Atlantic — the decisive area — will be resumed".
+Dönitz did make a further attempt to regain the initiative, but the battle never reached the same pitch of intensity or hung in the balance as during the spring of 1943.
 The Allied success won the Battle of the Atlantic.
-On 24 May Dönitz ordered the suspension of Atlantic operations, bringing an end to Black May.
+On 24 May, Dönitz ordered the suspension of Atlantic operations, bringing an end to Black May.

 Defeat in the mid-Atlantic left Dönitz in a dilemma.
 The U-boats had proven unable to elude convoy escorts and attack convoys with success.
 He was concerned about crew morale suffering from idleness and a loss of experience with the latest Allied developments in anti-submarine warfare.
 Aside from problems of seaworthiness among machines and crew, there were not enough Submarine pens to store idle boats and they were a target for aircraft in port.
 Dönitz would not withdraw his submarines from combat operations, for he felt the ships, men and aircraft engaged in suppressing the U-boats could then be turned on Germany directly; the U-boat war was to continue.